 The 'lump sum and death benefit allowance' was introduced on 6th April 2024 and is a lifetime personal limit on the level of lump sums that can be paid tax-free in the UK from all pension schemes, both in your lifetime and on your death (before age 75).
-It may also cover any payments you receive from funds transferred from the UK to an overseas pension scheme.

-For most people, their 'lump sum and death benefit allowance' will be £1,073,100.

-There are no announced plans to index the £1,073,100 figure over time.
+For most people, their 'lump sum and death benefit allowance' will be \pounds 1,073,100.
+There are no announced plans to index the \pounds 1,073,100 figure over time.